ganeshrn/ansible-backstage-plugins/plugins/self-service/README.md

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.
-It is only meant for local development, and the setup for it can be found inside the [/dev](./dev) directory.
+It is only meant for local development, and the setup for it can be found inside the [/dev](https://github.com/ansible/ansible-backstage-plugins/tree/main/plugins/self-service/dev) directory.

 ## Installation

 Build plugin as a dynamic plugin.
-Then configure your RHDH to load tar.gz with the plugin.
+Then configure your Ansible Self-Service to load tar.gz with the plugin.

 ### RHDH